stevecondylios/simple_forex/README.md

 # SimpleForex

-You already know how to convert one currency into another and all you need to do is get the data.
-And that part will be easy, right..?
+You already know how to convert between currencies and all you need to do is get the data.
+And that part's easy, right..?

-This gem lets you fetch foreign exchange rates for ~170 currencies (a total of ~14,000 imputed currency pairs) for free, on an hourly frequently (sufficient for most, but not all, use cases), and takes only about 5 minutes to set up.
+This gem lets you fetch exchange rates for ~170 currencies (a total of ~14,000 imputed currency pairs) for free, on an hourly frequently (sufficient for most, but not all, use cases), and takes only about 5 minutes to set up.

-The usage instructions below show you how to creat a currencies table, runn a rake task to update the data, and use `convert()` to convert between currencies.
+The usage instructions below show how to create a currencies table, run a rake task to update the exchange rates, and use `convert()` to convert between currencies inside your application.

 ## Installation